andyl/BAMRU-Private/README.md

 ### Deploying the App

 This app is built to use three deployment environments:
-- vagrant - for development testing
+- vagrant - for development (requires vagrant/virtualbox)
-- staging - for local integration testing
+- staging - for integration testing
 - production - the live system

 Deploying to Vagrant: